Skip to main content

 tip

-Before using JsonLogic's apply() method to apply the result of formatQuery(query, 'jsonlogic'), register the additional operators startsWith and endsWith exported by react-querybuilder.
+Before using JsonLogic's apply() method to apply the result of formatQuery(query, 'jsonlogic'), register the additional operators startsWith and endsWith exported from react-querybuilder.
 These are not standard JsonLogic operations, but they correspond to the "beginsWith" and "endsWith" operators, respectively, from react-querybuilder.

 import { add_operation, apply } from 'json-logic-js';